CloudCompare/CloudComPy/README.md

 I do not use Qt from conda packages, I still have a problem at runtime when reading xyz files with the HEAD of CloudCompare (after commit "New features (#1420)" from 2021-03-07).
 With a separate install of Qt 5.15.2 binaries, it works fine...

+To use FBX format plugin, install the FBX SDK, not provided by an Anaconda package.

 It is necessary to configure Visual Studio 2019 with CMake.